jupyter/docker-stacks/tagging/README.md

         ])
 ```

-`quoted_output` simply runs the command inside container using `DockerRunner.run_simple_command` and wraps it to triple quotes.
+- `quoted_output` simply runs the command inside container using `DockerRunner.run_simple_command` and wraps it to triple quotes to create a valid markdown piece of file.
-`manifests.py` contains all the manifests.
+- `manifests.py` contains all the manifests.
-`create_manifests.py` is a python executable which is used to create the build manifest for an image.
+- `create_manifests.py` is a python executable which is used to create the build manifest for an image.

 ### Images Hierarchy